 When a debug connection is successfully established your device will appear in the top-left corner of the Debug tab.
 If you have multiple devices connected, they will appear in a drop down list, where you can select the device you will use for debugging.

-Note: If the Intel XDK does not recognize your Android device over the USB, try changing the USB mode of your device from a Media Device (MTP) to a Camera Device (PTP).
+If the Intel XDK seems to not be communicating with your Android device over USB, try changing the USB mode of your device from a Media Device (MTP) to a Camera Device (PTP); the default is generally set to MTP.
+See the following images for examples of how to (typically) change the USB mode of your device.

 3. Start a debugging session.

-The icons in the toolbar (above) are referred to as: the Launch, Debug and Stop buttons, respectively.
+The icons in the toolbar (above) are referred to as: the Debug, Run and Stop buttons, respectively.

 Select the device to use for debugging from the drop down list of devices.

-Make sure the selected Android device is on, not in sleep mode and unlocked (your home screen is visible).
+Make sure the selected device is on, not in sleep mode and unlocked (i.e., your home screen is visible).

-Click the Launch button to preview your app running on the device.
+Click the Run button to preview your app running on the device.

 You can click Debug at any time after the app has launched to start debugging with CDT.

-Alternatively, you can skip the Launch step and click the Debug button to launch your app and start a debug session directly.
+Alternatively, you can skip the Run step and click the Debug button to launch your app and start a debug session directly.
+If this direct to debug process does not automatically start the debug session, start your app using the Run button, wait for the app to start running on your device and then push the Debug button.

-Click the Stop button to unload your application and stop the App Analyzer application.
+Click the Stop button to end the debug session.

-Clicking either Launch or Debug automatically installs (if required) and launches the App Analyzer container app on your debug device.
-App Analyzer is an Android application that is distributed with the Intel XDK.
-You can think of App Analyzer as an embedded browser for running your HTML5 application on your Android device.
-App Analyzer is a required component, it facilitates remote debugging and profiling of your application on your Android device.
+On Android devices, clicking either Run or Debug automatically installs (if required) and launches the App Preview Crosswalk container app on your debug device.
+App Preview Crosswalk is a required component, it facilitates remote debugging and profiling of your application on your Android device.

-If this is your first time using the debug feature with a specific device you will see a prompt requesting permission to install App Analyzer on your device.
-Click on "Install it now" to have the Intel XDK install App Analyzer on your device.
+If this is your first time using the debug feature with a specific device, or if you have recently upgraded your copy of the Intel XDK, you may see a prompt requesting permission to install App Preview Crosswalk on your device.
+Click on "Install It Now" to install App Preview Crosswalk onto your device.

-All of the above happens over the USB debug connection to your Android device, it is not necessary to download and install the App Analyzer application from an app store.
+All of the above happens automatically directly to your Android device, it is not necessary to download and install App Preview Crosswalk from an app store.